-At Illuminate Psychotherapy, Inc., licensed clinical professionals apply evidenced-based psychotherapy to help people develop healthier, more effective habits.
+At Illuminate Psychotherapy, Inc., our mental health practitioners apply evidenced-based psychotherapy to help people develop healthier, more effective habits.
 There are several approaches to psychotherapy including cognitive-behavioral, dialectical behavioral, interpersonal, solution-focused, mindfulness-based and other kinds of talk therapy — that help individuals work through their problems.

 By the time you’re done, you will not only have solved the problem that brought you in, but you will have learned new skills so you can better cope with whatever challenges arise in the future.